xusen02/push_swap/README.md

 # push_swap
-This project has been created as part of the 42 curriculum by [txu-sen]
+This project has been created as part of the 42 curriculum by [txu-sen], [zyeo]
 ## Description

 `push_swap` is an algorithmic project that challenges you to sort a stack of integers using a restricted set of stack operations with the absolute minimum number of moves.